Sampling one of the world’s great cuisines – okonomiyaki – on a one-week whirlwind tour of Hiroshima, Tokyo and Kyoto

-One way to sample the local cuisine is no more complicated than going to your hotel’s included breakfast buffet, which will offer a vast selection of both Japanese and Western foods.
+One way to sample the local cuisine is no more complicated than going to your hotel’s included breakfast buffet.
+These typically will offer a vast selection of both Japanese and Western foods.
 At the Shiba Park Hotel in Tokyo, brave ones among us tried slivers of sauteed burdock (a brown root vegetable), salted plum (definitely an acquired taste) and cups of natto (foul-smelling fermented soybeans whose bland taste can be enhanced with soy sauce or wasabi mustard).
 The buffet is also a good place to try miso soup and the Japanese rolled omelet.

 For gourmet grazing, some of us used our free time in Tokyo’s fashionable Ginza district to invade the epicurean food halls on the lower levels of Mitsukoshi, the best-known department store.
 In a setting not unlike Harrods fabled food halls in London, you’ll find everything from sushi rolls and bento boxes to luscious pastries and decadent chocolates, even English teas, scones and clotted cream.
 Many top Tokyo restaurants have outlets at Mitsukoshi.
 Come hungry.